Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Feeling depressed, angry, or confused about the changes you notice

-- Problems choosing what clothes to wear, doing simple jobs, or caring for your self
+- Problems choosing clothes to wear, doing simple jobs, or caring for yourself

-- Difficulty finding words to say what you mean, trouble talking in normal sentences, or speech that is difficult to understand
+- Trouble finding words to say what you mean or talking in normal sentences, or speech that is hard to understand

 - Feeling anxious, restless, and agitated at night and seeming depressed or worried

-- Difficulty controlling emotions and becoming loud, violent, and hard to control
+- Trouble controlling emotions and becoming loud, violent, and hard to control

 - Becoming confused and wandering off or pacing

-- Unable to plan and follow through with activities
+- Not being able to plan and follow through with activities

-- Thinking something is true even though it is not, seeing things that are not actually there, or inability to control when you urinate
+- Thinking something is true even though it is not, or seeing things that are not actually there

 - Complete loss of memory